UDSPPCPE - BSc Sport Psychology, Coaching and Physical Education

 1.3 Apply scientific and pedagogical knowledge in practical settings

-1.4 Execute and critically evaluate research relevant to the areas of sport psychology and coaching
+1.4 Execute and critically evaluate research relevant to the areas of sport psychology coaching and teaching

 1.5 Facilitate the enhancement of performance through coaching and teaching